hdinkel/linuxcommandline/sphinx_beginner/introduction.rst

 Redirect
 """"""""

-Redirect the output of one program into e.g. a file: (Caution: you can easily overwrite files by this!)
+:index:`Redirect <redirect>` the output of one program into e.g. a file: (Caution: you can easily overwrite files by this!)
 Inserting the current date into a new file:

  ::

   # date > file_containing_date

-Filtering lines containing the term “src” from FASTA files and inserting them into the file lines_with_src.txt:
+:index:`Filtering <grep>` lines containing the term “src” from FASTA files and inserting them into the file lines_with_src.txt:

  ::